Barandis/kessel/src/docs/parsers/blockb.md

  https://opensource.org/licenses/MIT
 -->

-> `blockB(genFn)`
+> `block(genFn: Iterator<Parser<any>, T, any>): Parser<T>`

 Executes a generator function that can yield to parsers in its body.

-This is a backtracking version of the [`block`](#block) parser.
+This is a backtracking version of the [`block`](block) parser.
 It operates in exactly the same manner, except that if one of its parsers fail non-fatally after other of its parsers have consumed some input, it will backtrack to the position it was at the beginning of the `blockB` parser and report a non-fatal failure (`block` in this case would not backtrack and its failure would be fatal).

 The same caveats also apply; `blockB` can implement any other parser, but it's best to use a more specific one if it suits.